-The proposed investigation includes three locations, as shown on Figure 2.
-At each location, a well will be installed to allow monitoring of groundwater in the shallow semi-perched aquifer.
-SGI will supervise the drilling, installation and development of the wells.
-The installation of the groundwater monitoring wells will be performed using a CME-75 or CME-95 hollow-stem auger (HSA) drill rig (or equivalent) equipped with 10-inch-outside diameter augers and operated by a California-licensed drilling contractor.
+The proposed investigation includes three locations, as shown on Figure 4.
+At each location, a well will be installed to allow monitoring of groundwater in the shallow semiperched aquifer.
+SGI will supervise the drilling, installation, and development of the wells.
+The installation of the groundwater monitoring wells will be performed using a CME-75 or CME-95 hollow-stem-auger (HSA) drill rig (or equivalent) equipped with 10-inch-outside-diameter augers and operated by a California-licensed drilling contractor.

-Based on the an assumed depth to groundwater of approximately 25 feet, the soil borings for the wells will be advanced to a total depth of 45 feet below ground surface (bgs).
+Based on the an assumed depth to groundwater of approximately 25 feet below grade, the soil borings for the wells will be advanced to a total depth of 45 feet bgs.
 Soil samples will be collected at 5-foot depth intervals and will be visually evaluated.
 Visual description of soil samples will include the following information: